mpolimen/little_screen_cinema/source/_posts/utopias-perfect-first-scene.md

 After clearly killing all three people in the shop and getting any pertinent information out of them, they start preparing the scene to cover their involvement.
 Both men immediately look to their vice: Lee's smoking habit, which builds a character pattern that becomes relevant later in the episode, and Arby's box of chocolate raisins, hinting at his adolescent mind.
 This adolescence flows right into Arby finding a young boy hiding under one of the shelves; he has no issue providing this boy with the same deadly fate.

 This may seem cruel for the sake of being cruel, but as aforementioned, there is great care in the violence of *Utopia*.
 The point here?
 When looking at the estimated impacts of overpopulation, these agents may ask "why bring a child into this world with such a cruel future?"
-To quote yet another pessimistic British show *Years and Years* when a character reflects on the world with a newborn baby in his arms,
+To quote yet another pessimistic British show, *Years and Years*, when a character reflects on the world with a newborn baby in his arms,

 > Things were okay a few years ago...
 Do you remember back then?
 We used to think politics was boring.
 But now, I worry about everything....
 What sort of world are we in?
 Cause, if it's this bad now, what's it going to be like for you, huh?
 30 years' time, 10 years, 5 years?
 What's it going to be like?